AI @ Morgan Stanley

 2024 Q3

-Morgan Stanley built its second generative AI application in-house in collaboration with OpenAI, indicating a ramp-up in proprietary AI development.
+Morgan Stanley advanced homegrown generative AI applications developed in collaboration with OpenAI, reinforcing its strategic focus on proprietary AI tools.

 2024 Q2